Alibaba gets strong demand for $13.4 billion Hong Kong listing: sources

-HONG KONG (Reuters) - Alibaba’s (BABA.N) order books for its $13.4 billion Hong Kong share sale have already been covered “multiple times,” sources with direct knowledge of the matter said on Friday, as the ecommerce group kicked off its campaign for the secondary listing in the city gripped by protests.
+HONG KONG (Reuters) - Alibaba’s order books for its $13.4 billion Hong Kong share sale have already been covered “multiple times,” sources with direct knowledge of the matter said on Friday, as the ecommerce group kicked off its campaign for the secondary listing in the city gripped by protests.

 The Chinese e-commerce giant plans to list its shares in Hong Kong from November 26, where it is hoping to raise up to $13.4 billion, and it is marketing the deal to investors around the world.